JuliaWieczorek/JuliaWieczorek/README.md

     💻 I enjoy programming a lot.
     🔥 I am most interested in machine learning and data analysis.

-Also, here is a small portfolio of my favorite projects 😎
+Also, here is a small portfolio of my projects 😎